 The Salt Creek Levee Trail extension from Charleston so N. 14th Street is now open.
 It will close for one day later this fall for final work to drainage.

 - Jamaica North: Due to heavy flooding along the Salt Creek floodplain, the Jamaica North Trail south of Pioneers Blvd is closed to the public.
 This entire stretch of trail has been impacted by storm water flows with portions of the trail being completely wiped out.
-The Federal Emergency Management Agency (FEMA) has conducted a preliminary assessment of damages.
-The City will continue to work with FEMA in developing a recovery plan, but this process will take several months.
+Construction will begin in August, with sections north of Old Cheney and south of Saltillo Road to be completed first.
+The project will be completed this fall.

 - Additional Flood Issues: Trail users are encouraged to take care on wet or muddy trails that may be difficult to negotiate.
 Silt deposited on trails can be extremely slick when re-wetted by additional rain.
 Never cross a trail that is underwater.
 It is difficult to tell how deep water is and it is possible there may be a damaged trail beneath it.
 Every effort will be made to clear trails as quickly as possible and bring them back to full use.